 Location matters.
 I’ve never understood the appeal of geotagging Facebook status updates or Twitter updates, but Instagram pictures?
 Absolutely.
 It’s nice to be able to look at a map and see what that spot looks like through the eyes of a human being, using the imaginative photo effects Instagram provides.
 Because the filter you use helps determine the kind of story your photo tells.

 So now that I am so friggin’ smart about Instagram and stuff, what will I do, you ask?
-I’m not a company, I’m just some guy, so “marketing” isn’t going to do me any good other than feed my insatiable narcissism.
+I’m not a company that needs to get more followers on Instagram, I’m just some guy, so “marketing” isn’t going to do me any good other than feed my insatiable narcissism.

 Glad you asked.
 As it just so happens, I do have something to sell.
 More on this later.